Scottsdale Guardianship Attorneys

 Sometimes, these disabilities are permanent.
-A Phoenix guardianship lawyer can make the appropriate arrangements in these situations as well.
+A Scottsdale guardianship lawyer can make the appropriate arrangements in these situations as well.

 Termination of parental rights is routine in step-parent adoption cases, in Arizona and elsewhere.
 Children can have only two legal parents.
 So, the stepfather or stepmother simply replaces the biological father or mother.
 Terminations might also be in the best interests of the child, if a parent is dangerously unfit.

 Arizona law is rather unique in that these terminations can be temporary, in some situations.
 Consent guardianship is a good example.
 The parents effectively loan their legal parental authority to a non-parent, who might or might not be kin to the children.
 This authority allows the guardian to do things like:

 - Include the children on a group health insurance plan,

 - Serve as an emergency contact person, and

 - Provide the emotional stability the child needs.